vicw0ng-hk/Chi-Wah-PC/README.md

 ## 14. Windows Ternminal
 [Download](https://github.com/microsoft/terminal/releases)

-If it fails to install after double clicking on it, try:
+If it fails to install after double clicking on it, try run this in Powershell:

 ```powershell
 Add-AppxPackage Microsoft.WindowsTerminal_<versionNumber>.msixbundle